 In general, the answer is yes.
-Licensed professional counselors in the state, as well as LMFTs and school counselors need a master’s degree in counseling or a related subject.
+Licensed professional counselors in the state, as well as LMFTs and school counselors, need a master’s degree in counseling or a related subject.
 Substance abuse counselors are the main exception to this rule, as it is possible to become licensed with a high school diploma (if you become certified first, then licensed).
 To become licensed as a substance abuse counselor through any other pathway, however, you need an associate’s or bachelor’s degree.
-The higher the degree you have, the fewer number of hours of experience you have to accumulate.
+The higher your degree, the fewer hours of experience you have to accumulate.

 How much do Maine counselors make per year?

 The answer to this question varies based on where the counselor lives in Maine, the type of counseling practiced, and other factors.
-In general, though, the average annual salary for counselors in Maine is $57,505.1-5 Two of the five practice areas are among the highest-paid of all states.3,4
+In general, though, the average annual salary for counselors in Maine is $61,575.1-5 Rehabilitation counselors are the highest-paid of all states.4